eikek/docspell/website/site/content/docs/feed/_index.md

 If you have a (document) scanner (or think about getting one), it can usually be configured to place scanned documents as image or PDF files on your NAS.
-On your NAS, run the provided `consumedir.sh` script as a service (there is a docker container to get started) that watches this directory and uploads all incoming files to Docspell.
-The script can watch directories recursively and can skip files already uploaded, so you can organize the files as you want in there (rename, move etc).
+On your NAS, run `dsc watch` as a service (there is a docker container to get started) that watches this directory and uploads all incoming files to Docspell.
+The [dsc tool](@/docs/tools/cli.md) can watch directories recursively and can skip files already uploaded, so you can organize the files as you want in there (rename, move etc).

 This can be used multiple times on different machines, if desired.